Hoerli1337/UASECO-TM2020/README.md

 This Fork/Branch is tested on Windows Server.
 To USE IT follow the installation instructions of UASECO https://www.uaseco.org/
 You should setup fresh server controllers for TM2020, its not recommended to use existing installations from TM2.

+To see it running join my Mixed/Classics Server.
+You can find my TMNF,TM2,TM2020 Servers by searching for bestnoob (if they are running, at the moment im searching for SPONSORS to host my Servers, have no money over to host myself)

 Working Alternatives to UASECO are PyPlanet https://github.com/PyPlanet/PyPlanet and EvoSC https://github.com/EvoTM/EvoSC

 This FORK is OPEN for Feedback.